parteekkhushdil/twittmap/README.md

 To use, clone the project and enter the required keys for Twitter and Google API and host name of your ElasticSearch.
 Install dependencies and in the terminal enter "pyhton manage.py runserver".

-Dependencies: Requests, Tweepy.
+Dependencies: Requests, Tweepy and Elasticsearch.
 To install dependencies install pip and run "pip install 'name of dependency'" on terminal.